‘The Goal’

 A Life-Changing Blueprint for Problem-Solving and Achievement

-It is poignant that my review for a book called ‘The Goal’ is being published in the first week of January, a time of year when people are most likely to set ‘New Years’ Resolutions’ and ‘Goals’ and no doubt you will be aware, like most people reading this review, that typically around 90% of goals set in early January fail!
-This book will provide you a rare and powerful perspective on assessing and defining goals that are truly worthwhile and how to go about pursuing such goals.
+It feels fitting that my review of a book called The Goal is being published in the first week of January, the time of year when people are most likely to set New Year’s resolutions and goals.
+As you probably know, around 90% of these goals fail before January is even over.
+This book offers a rare and powerful perspective on how to assess, define, and pursue goals that are truly worthwhile.

 2 Caveats